Brankale/Nintendo-DS-Lite-colorspace/README.md

 # Nintendo-DS-Lite-colorspace

 > [!IMPORTANT]
 > I'm not a color expert.
-All information you can found here is the result of my research.
+All information you can find here is the result of my research.
 Take this info with a grain of salt.
 > If you notice any errors, feel free to open an issue or a PR, but don't expect any replies or fixes.
 This is in fact a personal project, and I work on it in my spare time.

 ## Display specs